 Doryanthes excelsa was used by Aboriginal people both roasting the flower spikes and the roots mashed and made into cakes.
 The leaves were used for weaving.

 Plants respond readily after fire due to the tough buried stem.
 A rosette of leaves will emerge very quickly after fire.
-At times, there will be large spectacular flowering events of this species in the 12-24 month period after fire.
+At times, there will be large spectacular flowering events of this species 12–24 months after fire.

 Doryanthes – a composite of two Greek words, doratos, meaning spear, and anthos meaning flower;